At the new Phoenix Theatre, patrons can focus on the performance, not the sounds of the building

 R.E.
-Dimond and Associates provided design services for the mechanical, electrical, telecommunications, plumbing, and fire suppression systems at the newly relocated Phoenix Theatre.
+Dimond and Associates provided design services for the mechanical, electrical, telecommunications, plumbing, and fire suppression systems at the newly relocated Phoenix Theatre, completed in 2018.

-The project team was able to meet the challenges of coordination with the City of Indianapolis and the Indianapolis Fire Department by identifying acceptable locations for delivery of utility services for gas, domestic water, power, and fire protection.
-The building encompasses the majority of the lot’s footprint leaving no room around the site for equipment.
+The project team met the coordination challenges with the City of Indianapolis and the Indianapolis Fire Department by identifying acceptable locations for delivering utility services for gas, domestic water, power, and fire protection.
+The building encompasses most of the lot’s footprint, leaving no room around the site for equipment.

 Innovative electrical, plumbing, and fire suppression design helped provide the technology necessary for Phoenix’s contemporary performances.
 Important wayfinding lighting helps direct patrons to each theatre and showcase lighting compliments the art gallery.
 Additional consideration was given to accommodating the Black Box theatre with a light ceiling grid system allowing for multiple stage lighting locations.